luciferizzzz/obsidian-helper/README.md

 Obsidian Helper is an independent community project.

-It is **not affiliated with, endorsed by, sponsored by, or officially associated with Obsidian or its developers.**
+It is **not affiliated with, endorsed by, sponsored by, or officially associated with Obsidian or Dynalist Inc.**

+Obsidian Helper works with user-owned Markdown files stored in an Obsidian vault.
+It does **not** include, modify, distribute, or use any proprietary Obsidian source code, assets, or internal APIs.

-Obsidian® is a trademark of its respective owners.
+**Obsidian®** is a registered trademark of **Dynalist Inc.** All trademarks, product names, and logos belong to their respective owners.